emanueldonalds/brilliant-business-gp/README.md

 ## Deploy

-Create a new branch, run deploy.sh, push/publish branch changes to repo, create PR to master and lastly merge the PR.
+Create a new branch, run deploy.sh, publish branch, create PR to master and lastly merge the PR.